 Digital meters allow retailers to introduce TOU charges.
 If you can choose when to use your appliances, especially large ones like pool pumps, clothes dryers, dishwashers etc, you may be able to reduce your energy costs on a TOU tariff.
 Read more about tariffs on the Energy Made Easy website.

 You do not have to go onto a TOU contract just because you have a digital meter.
 However, individual retailers may only offer TOU contracts, so you may need to change retailers to retain a flat rate.

 Mobile signal needed for remote connections

 Digital meters use the mobile phone network to transmit a signal.
-This means that customers who live in an area with weak or no mobile signal may not be able to get the advantages of remote reads and automatic connections and disconnections when they become available.
+If you live in an area with weak or no mobile signal you may not be able to get the advantages of remote reads and automatic connections.

-For more information about the metering reforms visit the AER website.
+For more information about smart meters visit the AER website.